-Nancy is a member of the Board of Directors of the Women’s Bar Association of the District of Columbia and a Board member of 131 & Counting, an organization celebrating women in the U.S. Congress.
-She also serves as co-chair of the firm’s Tax Practice and Exempt-Organization Practice.
+Active in both the legal community and the arts, she serves on the Board of Directors of the Women’s Bar Association of the District of Columbia and as a Board member of 131 & Counting, an organization celebrating women in the U.S. Congress.
+She is also President of the Washington Chorus, which performs at the John F. Kennedy Center for the Performing Arts, the Music Center at Strathmore, and Meyerhoff Symphony Hall.

 Professional & Community Affiliations